Why 'Probability' is a huge landmine in Cyber Security Risk Quantification (+ how to overcome it)

 This way the responsibility is on your solutions to protect against overall threats, not asking a thousand ‘what ifs’ to find a solution that may not protect you worst case.
 What is the point?

 So, what’s the alternative to working this out?
 In Boardish we approach from a solution perspective and have the TPF (Threat Protection Factor).
-You can see that we have threats and Solutions AND the efficiency of the threats against the solutions.
+So we include threats and Solutions AND the efficiency of the threats against the solutions.

 You can have multiple solution combinations against the threat and, most importantly, you control the efficiency.
 Based on your specific organizational understanding, experience with solutions, and specific environment.